 If you have questions about anything listed here and would like more information, please don’t hesitate to contact us at 508-986-8601 or firstname.lastname@example.org!

 Manual Lymph Drainage (MLD)

-This modality uses light, slow, rhythmic strokes that help the body increase lymphatic circulation and decrease excess fluid (edema).
+This modality uses slow, rhythmic strokes that help the body increase lymphatic circulation and decrease excess fluid (edema).
 It is an excellent modality to utilize both pre- and post-surgery.
-MLD also aids in the management of lymphedema by helping to move fluid from an area where the lymphatic system may be compromised, such as following lymph node dissection or radiation treatment for cancer, to an area with healthy lymphatics.
+MLD also aids in the management of lymphedema by helping to move fluid from an area where the lymphatic system may be compromised and backed up, such as following lymph node dissection or radiation treatment for cancer.
 MLD is great for sinus congestion and can help alleviate symptoms of fibromyalgia, rheumatoid arthritis, and Lyme disease.
 This is very gentle work and can be deeply relaxing, and the results can be very powerful!

 Scar Tissue Mobilization

 Scars from surgery or other trauma can cause sensations of pulling and tightness in neighboring tissue, can limit movement, and can cause blockages in lymphatic flow.
 Our scar release work is gentle yet can be amazingly effective in increasing tissue pliability, range of motion, and ease of movement.
 We are also specially trained in treatment of post-mastectomy scars, which requires an extra-gentle approach and comprehensive knowledge of the lymphatic system.
 The results we have seen from this work are truly incredible.